 Dealing with large scale data is one aspect of web development that has seen a meteoric rise lately.
 It leaves devs with a problem they rarely encounter - having too much content.
 Most designers and developers I know spend quite a bit of time prying information out of clients and utilizing a few layout tricks to make it look good.
 Dealing with "big data" leaves you in quite the opposite situation.

 While doing some research on a recent project I ran into an interesting subset of data.
 Researcher Brad Lyon created a beta project titled Data Visualization Births / Deaths in Real-Time that displays a simulated, real-time graph of births and deaths in the US.
 While this information might come off as a little depressing to some, it certainly does a great job of utilizing a scientific approach to tap into a deep psychologic issue... that being our own mortality.
 Click the map below and take a look at some Google Drive hosted data that runs a simulation pulling US data along with associated religions.

-If you'd like a less filtered view, this link displays data visualization births / deaths on a worldwide scale.
+If you'd like a less filtered view, this post also covers data visualization births / deaths on a worldwide scale.
 This data is obviously a simulation since pulling real world stats would require a unified data source (and good luck compiling that ;), but much credit should be given to one of the leaders in the data visualization field - Brad Lyon.
 It should also be noted that on this particular data set, he worked with Bill Snebold.
 Although it may generate a bit of anxiety, viewing this data visualization births / death simulation allows you a unique perspective and at the bare minimum is some interesting data.